kwoodman1970/TestSuite/README.md

 `src/example/testtestsuite.cpp` will test TestSuite &ndash; how meta is that?

-It requires my [Platform](https://github.com/kwoodman1970/Platform) module plus a special class that safely shifts strings from an `istream` into a `char[]` array which, unfortunately, has been lost to a file system failure (but may be in an old backup somewhere), so it's not possible to compile & execute it at this time.
+It requires my [Platform](https://github.com/kwoodman1970/Platform) library plus a special class that safely shifts strings from an `istream` into a `char[]` array which, unfortunately, has been lost to a file system failure (but may be in an old backup somewhere).
+It's therefore not possible to compile & execute this program at this time.

 ## TODO